-Layouts and templates build the blocks of a theme in Magento 2.
-Layouts are the XML files that specify the overall structure of a page like the position of the header, side columns, and footer, etc. Templates are pieces of code in PHTML (PHP) files which add features and contents that you see on the front page.
+Overall, the structure and layout of any ecommerce store are important in order to make it more representable for the users.
+When it comes to Magento 2, layouts and templates build the blocks of a theme.
+Layouts are the XML files that specify the overall structure of a page like the position of the header, side columns, and footer, etc. Templates are pieces of code in PHTML (PHP) files that add features and contents that you see on the front page.

 Magento Block Types

 Magento Blocks are PHP classes which create a link between the layouts and templates.
 Blocks are defined using <block> element in layout’s XML file:

 Now, let’s see Magneto block types in detail:

 class – It is the required attribute and defines the class of block for the template file.